LSSTDESC/WeakLensingDeblending/docs/output.rst

-snr_sky  float32 S/N ratio calculated by ignoring any overlaps in the sky-dominated limit snr_iso  float32 S/N ratio calculated by ignoring any overlaps and including signal variance snr_grp  float32 S/N ratio for this source within its group (equals snr_iso when grp_size is 1) sigma_m  float32 Galaxy unsheared half-light radius in arcseconds calculated as \|Q\|**0.25 sigma_p  float32 Galaxy unsheared half-light radius in arcseconds calculated as (0.5*trQ)**0.5 e1       float32 Real part (+) of galaxy ellipticity spinor (Q11-Q22)/(Q11+Q22+2\|Q\|**0.5)
+snr_sky  float32 S/N ratio calculated by ignoring any overlaps in the sky-dominated limit snr_iso  float32 S/N ratio calculated by ignoring any overlaps and including signal variance snr_grp  float32 S/N ratio for this source within its group (equals snr_iso when grp_size is 1) purity   float32 Purity of this source in the range 0-1 (equals 1 when grp_size is 1) sigma_m  float32 Galaxy unsheared half-light radius in arcseconds calculated as \|Q\|**0.25 sigma_p  float32 Galaxy unsheared half-light radius in arcseconds calculated as (0.5*trQ)**0.5 e1       float32 Real part (+) of galaxy ellipticity spinor (Q11-Q22)/(Q11+Q22+2\|Q\|**0.5)